firasmidani/firasmidani.github.io/_posts/2019-07-11-midani-bacterial-growth-primer.md

     series of calibration of experiments

 [^2]: This value has many names that are used interchangeably; another
     example is the intrinsic growth rate.
-See See Zwietering et *al.*.
+See Zwietering et *al.*.
 Modeling of the Bacterial Growth Curve.
     *Applied and Environmental Microbiology*.
 1990 and Sprouffke and Wanger.
     Growthcurver: an R package for obtaining interpretable metrics from microbial growth curves *BMC Bioinformatics*.
 2016